argmaxml/recsplain/docs/source/init-schema.rst

 Each encoder has a feature size.

-The feature size is the number of features for each encoder, plus one.
+The feature size is the number of distinct feature values for each encoder, plus one.
 The plus one is to account for unknown feature values.

 In the example above, the price encoder has three values: ``["low", "mid", "high"]``.